 "With tethers, the main issue is use, not usability," says Kathy Klinich, assistant research scientist at UMTRI and the study's lead author.
 "Many parents don't realize they are supposed to use the tether."

 Previous studies have shown that many people neglect to use tethers.
-A 2010 Institute survey found tethers in use 43 percent of the time, about the same as in the mid-1970s (see "Tethers get used 43 percent of the time on forward-facing child restraints," Sept.
+A 2010 Institute survey found tethers in use 43 percent of the time, about the same as in the mid-1970s (see "Top tethers on child restraints are used less than half the time," Sept.
 8, 2010).

 "Tethers should be used with all forward-facing child restraints, even if parents opt to secure seats with safety belts instead of lower anchors," Klinich says.
 "We need to better educate people about tether use."